 Through AMR school clubs, the RBA Initiative uses different methodologies to engage and educate schoolchildren on antimicrobial resistance in the Dodoma region-Tanzania.
 Methods include classroom teaching, arts and crafts like songs, skits, drama, traditional dances, and storytelling, as well as fun videos.

 Moreover, further motivation for active participation is encouraged through the RBA Initiative AMR Arts and Crafts competition.
 This is an innovative way of educating the school children on AMR and reaching the community with key AMR messages in a fun way.
-RBA Initiative uses this competition as an opportunity to improve WASH infrastructures by handing over a new washing station and water tank to the overall winner of the competition.
+The RBA Initiative uses this competition as an opportunity to improve WASH infrastructure by handing over a new washing station and water tank to the overall winner of the competition.

-RBA Initiative would like to call for more stakeholders who can support the prize for the RBA Initiative AMR School Arts and Crafts competition.
-We would like to improve the competition even by having different categories so as to encourage creativity among the participants while communicating AMR in a simple and fun way to the young generation and the community at large.RBA Initiative would also like to build hand-washing stations for all schools participating in this competition.
+The RBA Initiative would like to call for more stakeholders who can support the prize for the RBA Initiative AMR School Arts and Crafts competition.
+We would like to improve the competition even further by having different categories so as to encourage creativity among the participants while communicating AMR in a simple and fun way to the younger generation and the community at large.
+The RBA Initiative would also like to build hand-washing stations for all schools participating in this competition.